 U.S. Court of Appeals for the Federal Circuit

-Haynes and Boone, LLP and eight of its lawyers are included in the 2021 edition of Patexia Inc.’s IPR Intelligence Report on the nation’s leaders in inter partes review (IPR) proceedings before the Patent Trial and Appeal Board (PTAB).
-Among the report’s highlights, Haynes Boone ranked as the 6th most active firm representing petitioners.
-Eight Haynes and Boone lawyers (Raghav Bajaj, Jonathan Bow [...]
+Haynes and Boone, LLP and nine of its lawyers are included in the 2023 edition of Patexia Inc.’s PTAB Intelligence Report on the nation’s leaders in all proceedings before the Patent Trial and Appeal Board (PTAB).
+Among the report’s highlights are a number of improved standings: Haynes Boone ranked as the seventh most active firm overall (representing petitioners or patent owners); the sixth best [...]